-A number of formats in the Date category of Number styles that Excel can apply to cells change if a user changes the locale of the local machine using the Regional and Language Options dialog box that is accessible from the Microsoft Windows Control Panel.
-The character precedes these formats in the Type list.
+Some formats in the Date category of the Number styles that Excel can apply to cells change if a user changes the locale of the local system using the Regional and Language Options dialog that is accessible from the Microsoft Windows Control Panel.
+The \ character precedes these formats in the Type list.
 Figure 9-1 shows an example of a Date type that formats dates in a cell using French (France) conventions.